BSunk/TheRedPlanetMars/README.md

 View images of Mars.

 Updated:
- - Add Bottom Bar for navigation and remove navigation drawer
- - Change theme colors and add color to navigation bar
+ - Add ability to share selected image via a share intent.

 This is a basic android app for practicing the MVP structure and jUnit/Espresso testing in Android.
 It is currently in progress.